CS-433/ml-project-2-satnet/README.md

 - `/ml-project-2-satnet`
     - `/dataset`
         - `/augmented_dataset`: contains the augmented dataset with 3000 images that we used to train our final model
-        - `/dataset_1000_images`: contains a dataset of 1000 images that we used to train our first models
+        - `/dataset_1000_images`: contains a dataset of 1000 images that we used to train our first cnn models
         - `/TrainingInde`: contains another dataset of 1000 images that we used to train our logistic regression models
         - `/training`: contains the original training dataset
-        - `/test_dataset`: contains the original testing dataset reformatted to work with our models, and a folder to store the predictions
+        - `/test_dataset`: contains the original testing dataset reformatted to work with our cnn models, and a folder to store the predictions
+        - `/test_set_images`: contains the original testing dataset used to test the logistic regression models
     - `/models`:
       - `/submission.csv`: contains the submission files for the AI Crowd Contest
       - `/final_unet.pth`: savings for the final UNet model trained on the `augmented_dataset` of 3000 images